Intersensoriality and emplacement / The cornerstones of my choreographic practice

 Durational format

 Essential for my work is the durational format.
-By performing for 3-4 hours in the continuity, once or twice per day, the audience has a unique opportunity to enjoy the installation upon their personal therms - to arrive at the time which suits them the best and stay as long as they like to, ideally, within the 6 hours running time.
-This format acknowledges and considers the heterogeneous nature of the audience and utterly respects the individual needs of both babies and adults, as well as the time needed to process this multifaceted experience.
-The performance environment provides the conditions for active exploration, social exchange, exhilaration, intimate moments, falling asleep, etc. The fluctuation of various modes of attention is most welcomed and essential for the constitution of audience experience on individual basis.
+The audience has a unique opportunity to enjoy the installation upon their personal therms - to arrive at the time which suits them the best and stay as long as they like to, ideally, within the 3-4 hours running time.
+This format acknowledges and considers the heterogeneous nature of the audience and utterly respects the individual needs of both child and adult, as well as the time needed to process this multifaceted experience.
+The performance environment provides the conditions for active exploration, social exchange, exhilaration, as well as for intimate moments, falling asleep, etc. The fluctuation of various modes of attention is most welcomed and essential for the constitution of audience experience on individual basis.
 By providing resistance to an ever-accelerating pace of life (Shalson 2012) durational format has a capacity to transform both performer and audience, affirming the sensation of “simple flux, a continuity of flowing, a becoming.”
-(Bergson, 1907).
+(Bergson, 1997).